-Painful intercourse during menopause, experienced by 17% to 45% of postmenopausal women, can manifest as dryness, tightness, or acute pain.
+Painful intercourse during menopause is a symptom experienced by 17% to 45% of postmenopausal women and can manifest as dryness, tightness, or acute pain.
 Following intercourse, some women may encounter vaginal soreness or burning.
 Continuous neglect of this condition, particularly engaging in infrequent sex without adequate lubrication, can exacerbate inflammation, leading to the tearing and bleeding of vaginal tissues.
 [1]

 Moreover, sexual discomfort isn’t limited to internal factors; conditions like vulvodynia, which causes chronic pain in the external genital area, among other non-menopausal factors, can also contribute to pain during sex.